muratsngl/ray_tracer_795/blog5.md

 }
 ```

-Key Insight: With cosine-weighted sampling, the PDF exactly matches the cos(θ) term in the integrand, causing perfect cancellation.
+With cosine-weighted sampling, the PDF exactly matches the cos(θ) term in the integrand, causing perfect cancellation.
 This is why importance sampling is so powerful—it reduces varianc[...]

 ## Part 5: Putting It All Together